LouieSlocombe/nqetools/README.md

 A package to help run NQE (nuclear quantum effects) calculations based on [i-pi](https://github.com/i-pi/i-pi).

 # Install instructions
 You must work from a fresh environment to prevent issues!
+3.12 required for cuequivariance.
 ```
 conda create -n ipi_env python=3.12
 ```